FSCDA ~ CONDITIONS OF ENTRY (Effective 1st January 2019)

 DOGS – Dogs are NOT encouraged.
 If present, dogs must be under control in accordance with the FSCDA Dog Policy and the requirements of the Companion Animals Act 1998 No.87 (as amended).
 Dogs are not permitted in the following areas under any circumstances – arena grounds, lunging area, warm up area, gear check area, food preparation area or any office areas.

 RIDERS – One rider only per horse.
 One rider may only ride a maximum of 2 horses in each event.
 Riders must be a current financial member of the FSCDA or EA to compete.
 Riders may be changed provided notification is given prior to the start of that competition.
 A rider of a horse may not be changed if another rider has ridden the horse on the day, either in warm-up or in a competition.
+The Organising Committee reserves the right to limit the number of tests ridden per rider, should entries be oversubscribed.

 WELFARE OF THE HORSE IS PARAMOUNT – Horses must be treated humanely at all times.
 Abuse of a horse using natural riding aids or artificial aids (e.g. whips, spurs, etc) will not be tolerated.
 The welfare of the horse must never be subordinated to competitive or commercial influences.

-CHAMPIONSHIP / FREESTYLE RIDING ATTIRE – Riding attire for Official Competitive classes must comply with EA regulations.
+RIDING ATTIRE – Riding attire for Official Competitive classes must comply with EA regulations.
 As per the new EA ruling effective 1/1/2017, ALL competitors are required to wear protective headgear at all times, when mounted on a horse, that conforms with one of the following standards:

 GEAR CHECK – Riders must complete a gear check no earlier than 15 min before EACH test.
 Failure to do so may incur elimination.